Best and worst opticians stores

 Generally, the more you pay for varifocals, the better the optical design and quality (fewer distortions around the edges).
 But most people are unlikely to benefit significantly from the very priciest bespoke lenses.

 The ideal varifocal lenses (also known as progressive lenses) allow you to see in the distance (the top of the lens), as well as intermediate (middle) and near vision (bottom of the lens).

 This gives you distance and close-up vision in one pair of glasses.
-They're ideal for people who have become presbyopic, ie can't focus on nearby objects but also need glasses for distance vision.
+They're ideal if you've become presbyopic - which means you can't focus on nearby objects but also need glasses for distance vision.